 as two Hawaiian love shacks.
 Yet, he gives it the old Big Al try,

-finally oozing a large pot belly over the bar-top towards
+finally oozing a large pot belly over the bar-top towards the small stage.

 The timid poet eagerly relinquishes his microphone’s